 Once built, catenary arches are self-supporting.
 The arch itself is an upside-down replica of the curve produced when a heavy rope or chain is hung from two points on the same horizontal plane.
 Like sprung arches, catenary arches must be supported by a form while they are being constructed.

 Catenary arch kilns are often quite beautiful because it is a graceful form.
-However, the interior does not lend itself to an efficient use of space in the stack area.
+However, the interior does not lend itself to efficient use of the space in the stack area.

 Many versions of hill-climbing kilns utilize catenary arches in their structure.
 The real hallmark, however, is that these kilns are built on a slope.
 The slope itself acts as a natural chimney, enhancing the kiln's draw.

 Multi-chambered hill-climbing kilns are often downdraft in style.
 Hill-climbing kilns that are one long chamber are often closer to an updraft air-flow pattern.

 Examples of hill-climbing kilns include the ancient kilns built in Britain during the Roman occupation.
 It's also seen in anagama kilns, which are experiencing a revival in Japan and elsewhere.

 Bottle kilns and their very close relatives, beehive kilns, are generally indistinguishable.
 Many people use the terms interchangeably.
 However, the older beehive style does not have a flue at the top, whereas a bottle kiln does have a short chimney.

 These kilns are shaped in a circular cone, dome, or bottle form.
 They are often built on or out from a vertical wall, where the firebox is located.
-They are updraft kilns and during the Industrial Age were typically fired with coal.
+They are updraft kilns and during the Industrial Age, they were typically fired with coal.
 Most bottle kilns still being fired today are used in industry, but even they seem to be disappearing as continuous kilns become more common.